NYC's Mayor Bill De Blasio Unveils Health Care Plan for Low-Income and Undocumented

 Eric Phillips, the mayor’s press secretary, said on Twitter NYC Care is “the city paying for direct comprehensive care (not just ERs) for people who can’t afford it, or can’t get comprehensive Medicaid — including 300,000 undocumented New Yorkers.”

+Medicare for All is another way of saying universal healthcare.
+Now, Medicare provides federal healthcare subsidies only for Americans 65 and older.
+A similar program, Medicaid, is for low-income citizens.
+Critics of expanding the reach of Medicare or Medicaid say it’s too costly.

-In 2006, when Newsom was mayor of San Francisco, the city created a universal healthcare program for uninsured residents, which has been eyed as a potential model for the rest of California.
+In 2006, when Newsom was mayor of San Francisco, the city created a universal healthcare program for uninsured and low-income residents, which has been eyed as a potential model for the rest of California.

-Vermont Sen. Bernie Sanders popularized Medicare for All during his bid for the 2016 Democratic presidential nomination.
+Vermont Sen. Bernie Sanders popularized the call for Medicare for All, during his bid for the 2016 Democratic presidential nomination.
 Newly sworn in Democratic New York Rep. Alexandria Ocasio-Cortez, who previously campaigned for Sanders, supports extending federal Medicare coverage to all Americans.

 Regarding de Blasio’s proposal, Donna Lieberman, executive director of the New York Civil Liberties Union, told Fortune that the group looks “forward to reviewing the details of this proposal, which has the potential to make basic health care more available to New Yorkers of all backgrounds.”
 Lieberman said, “Access to health care is a right that should be available to everyone, regardless of income or immigration status.”